plone/Plone/README.md

 - **Plone is technology neutral.**
-  Plone can interoperate with most relational database systems, open source, and commercial, and runs on a vast array of platforms, including Linux, Windows, Mac OS X, Solaris, and BSD.
+  Plone can interoperate with most relational database systems, open source, and commercial, and runs on a vast array of platforms, including Linux, Windows, macOS, and BSD.

 <h2 align="center">
 Technical overview
 </h2>

-Plone is a content management platform written in Python.
+Plone is a content management platform with its backend written in Python.
+Plone has a choice of frontend, either Classic UI using server-side templates or Volto written in modern React-based JavaScript.
 It builds upon Zope, an Open Source web application server and development system, and thus on the pluggable Zope Component Architecture (ZCA).

 Python is the easy-to-learn, widely-used, and supported Open Source programming language.